 If you run a small factory in India, you likely use Tally for accounting and GST.
 FactoStack doesn't replace Tally — it sits alongside it and handles everything that happens before the numbers hit your books: quotes, orders, production, inventory, and invoices.
-Once a transaction is final, it flows into Tally via XML export or our one-click sync.
+Once a transaction is final, FactoStack sends the accounting details to Tally so your CA can finish the books there.

 Operations vs Accounting